Medical Student Interest Group

 What is the KTGF conference?

-Every year, the KTGF sponsors a 2 day event at one of the participating medical schools where students have the opportunity to meet and hang out with students interested in CAP from all over the country and sometimes all over the world.
+Every year, the Klingenstein Third Generation Foundation (KTGF) sponsors a 2-day event at one of the participating medical schools where students have the opportunity to meet and hang out with students interested in CAP from all over the world.
 Students also have the opportunity to present their work and meet CAP faculty from the other 14 KTGF medical schools.

-At the Jan 2020 conference sponsored by Tulane in New Orleans, several 2nd year WUMS presented talks or posters, we heard a film analysis of the developmental perspective on the Twilight Zone from a Yale medical student, saw New Orleans jazz with the training directors from Wash U, Yale, and Mt.
+At the Jan 2020 conference sponsored by Tulane in New Orleans, several of our second-year medical students presented talks or posters.
+We heard a film analysis of the developmental perspective on the Twilight Zone from a Yale medical student, listened to New Orleans jazz with training directors from Yale and Mt.
 Sinai, met CAP trainees from the Netherlands and Australia, and had an impromptu “second-line” celebration.

 Why join KTGF?

-- Meet child and adolescent psychiatrists, fellows, and other students who are interested in CAP to learn more about it.
+- Meet child and adolescent psychiatrists, fellows, and other students who are interested in CAP and learn more about the programs

-- Spend time in the CAP outpatient clinics shadowing or volunteer at related events.
+- Spend time in the CAP outpatient clinics shadowing or volunteering at related events

 What’s the commitment?

-It’s up to you – some students come just for the panel discussions, some students sign up to shadow in the clinics, some students meet a CAP mentor, attend and even present at the annual KTGF conference.
+It’s up to you – some students come just for the panel discussions, students sign up to shadow in the clinics, students meet a CAP mentor, attend, and even present at the annual KTGF conference.